AguaClara/Fluoride-Auto/FluorideReportSp18.md

 ## Introduction
 With 85% of its drinking water sourced from groundwater, India is the largest user of groundwater in the world.
 In stark contrast to tap water sources in the United States that are supplemented with fluoride, India’s groundwater sources often display excess levels of fluoride due to rocks in aquifers that leak large amounts of fluoride into the water.
 Consequently, villagers  who rely on these well sources for water are at a high risk of overexposure to fluoride.
 The prevalence of dental fluorosis, an indicator of excessive fluoride concentrations, differs across India, but has been shown to range from 13-91 percent depending on the age group in question and the water source supplying the state or municipality [(Arlappa et al., 2013)](http://www.ijrdh.com/files/11.Fluorosis.pdf).

 In accordance with AguaClara's mission to create affordable, reliable, and sustainable water treatment solutions, the goal of the subteam is to treat groundwater with excessive fluoride concentrations.
 Teams from previous semesters analyzed the efficiency of fluoride removal by passing a coagulant, polyaluminum chloride (PACl), and a solution of fluoride through a sand filter.
 However, the sand filter was an inefficient method of removal because of the buildup of headloss from particles deposited in the sand filter that eventually prevented water from flowing through [(Dao et el., 2015)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).
 Thus, instead of using a traditional sand filter, the team researched a similar relationship between PACl and fluoride via a floc blanket reactor.
 Flocs are aggregates of particles that are created through collision and precipitate out into the water.
 In the floc blanket reactor, flocs of PACl and clay adsorbed the fluoride from the influent water.
 The flocs then overflowed into a floc weir as the floc blanket grew and the purified water flowed out the top of the reactor.
 This reactor was modeled after the floc blanket, floc weir, and plate settlers setup in the sedimentation tank of a typical AguaClara water treatment plant.
-The team expected that the floc blanket reactor would be able to remove fluoride with a significantly higher efficiency than the sand filter from previous semesters and could run for extended periods of time due to the absence of headloss buildup in the reactor.
+The team expected that the floc blanket reactor would be able to remove fluoride with a significantly higher efficiency than the sand filter from previous semesters due to the adsorption occuring between molecules of PACl and fluoride and could run for extended periods of time due to the absence of headloss buildup in the reactor.
+The adsorption is the mechanism that allows the molecules of PACl to begin to aggregate into flocs with molecules of fluoride included in these larger flocs, which make up the floc blanket.
 The flocs in the floc blanket could exit the floc weir while the fluoride in the sand filter would build up and saturate the sand in a short amount of time [(Longo et al., 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride) [(Cheng et al., 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).

 <div class="alert alert-block alert-danger">
 Consider defining adsorption, floc, floc blanket (ask new members on your team if they would be able to understand them when they first joined.)
 </div>

 Last semester, the subteam continued the research performed from the summer of 2017, hoping to achieve high fluoride removal with the addition of clay.
 After switching to a new reactor designed by the High Rate Sedimentation team, the Fluoride subteam tested different concentrations of PACl and different upflow velocities with the goal of lowering the fluoride concentration to 1.5 $mg/L$ [(Longo et al., 2017)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).
 This semester's team was hoping to continue these tests and recreate the adsorption model developed last semester using tap water as opposed to deionized water standards.
-After discovering issues with the fluoride probe, the team altered its direction and began to design a gravity-powered system.
+However, the team could not accurately measure fluoride levels in the effluent, so the team altered its direction and began to design a gravity-powered system.
 If possible, a fluoride removal system that does not require electricity would be very beneficial to the communities in India that AguaClara plans to serve.
 Once this system has been constructed, the team can begin testing its ability to remove fluoride.

 <div class="alert alert-block alert-danger">
 See comment about importance of flouride probe above.